kevinolega/callcentertrainingtips/_posts/2013-02-23-how-to-prepare-for-opportunities.md

 <strong>Before thinking about the country's economy, learn to take control of your personal economy first</strong>.

 What resources do you lack right now and what are the solutions?
-<strong>Money</strong>- look for expenses that you should stop spending on, spend on what you want and need instead if mindlessly throwing away your money.
+**Money**- look for expenses that you should stop spending on, spend on what you want and need instead if mindlessly throwing away your money.

-<strong>Time</strong>-compute how many hours a day you spend on Facebook,  TV or on drinking sessions.
+**Time**-compute how many hours a day you spend on Facebook, TV or on drinking sessions.
 Omit as much time as you need so you can spend more time on what matters.

-<strong>Skills</strong>-start reading about the skill you want to learn online for free.
-As interest increases, consider buying a book or <a href="http://callcentertrainingtips.com/services">paying someone to teach you the skill</a>.
+**Skills**-start reading about the skill you want to learn online for free.
+As interest increases, consider buying a book or [paying someone to teach you the skill](http://callcentertrainingtips.com/services).
 Start small and practice everyday.

-<strong>Connections</strong> - spend more time with people who have what you want and learn from them.
+**Connections**- spend more time with people who have what you want and learn from them.
 I have friends who speak in English all the time so I spent more time hanging out with them.

 Everything you have in your situation right now is a preparation for the next one.
 What are you doing to prepare for it?

-<em>Note: I wrote this post to inspire my readers who have goals of improving their situation but are not ready to take the leap.
+_Note: I wrote this post to inspire my readers who have goals of improving their situation but are not ready to take the leap.
 The best you should do is to prepare right now.
-Either way you benefit whether you push through with your application or not.</em>]
+Either way you benefit whether you push through with your application or not._

+Do you want more of these kinds of posts?
+Please let me know by sending me a message.
+I'll do my best to answer when I'm online.

+This is not a sponsored post so if you read until the end, show your love and support.
+[Buy our books](http://callcentertrainingtips.com/promos/).
+[Make a donation](http://callcentertrainingtips.com/support/) to keep this site alive.
+Subscribe on [Facebook](https://www.facebook.com/callcentertrainingtips/) and [YouTube](https://www.youtube.com/channel/UCSRyiovg_InMdQAe7Fn0LtA).
+When you're done, share this with your friends.

+Thank you for reading.
+If I can do it, you can do it.
+Praying for your success.